Munich Clubs & Info

 Flick britische Waren GmbH - Reichenbachstraße 38 -

-Geraucht = Bueckling; Herring Kalt Geraucht = Brodos
+Bueckling; Herring Kalt Geraucht = Brodos Filet) (Not

-Filet) (Not sure which is supposed to be most like
+sure which is supposed to be like English Kippers

 - Himalaya, Lindwurm Str 1, 80337 Muenchen 089